iGeeky/wolf/README.md

 ## Introduction

-Wolf is a universal Role-Based Access Control (RBAC) system, designed to provide unified authorization and access control for all HTTP applications.
+Wolf is a versatile Role-Based Access Control (RBAC) authority system, suitable for all HTTP applications, offering unified authorization and access control functionalities.

-Every company usually has different backend services and management systems, each with their own account system and permission management module, leading to repeated development and resource waste.
-Additionally, the lack of a unified account number can cause administrative confusion, especially when systems are developed by different teams.

-However, with Wolf, a variety of platforms and systems can benefit from a unified account number and authorization, without the need for additional development work.
+It addresses the common issue within companies where various backend services and their corresponding management interfaces have disparate account systems and authority modules.
+This redundancy leads to resource wastage and management disarray, particularly when different teams develop these systems.
+Wolf enables a consolidated account and authorization management across diverse platforms and systems without necessitating any modifications to existing systems.

 ## Community